worldpeace-germany/mpfLightAndShowGenerator/README.md

 But first read on, to understand some details.

 ## Light Definition
 Before your can run a light show you need to define your [lights](https://missionpinball.org/mechs/lights/).
 You can either define every single light, which is lots of typing work or you can define a full light strip.
-If you define a light strip, then it seems that you cannot address a single light on it.
-(Or I have not figured out how to do it, feel free to comment on this [issue report](https://github.com/orgs/missionpinball/discussions/46).)
-This is basically why I wrote this part of the tool.
+If you want to define each light, then you can use the use this tool.
+Initially it was not documented on mpf how to access a single LED of a `light_stripe` which made it necessary to define all lights as single lights.
+With the update of the mpf documentation that problem has eased and in most cases it is probably sufficient to define your light strips.

 ### Detailed field description